JustApp55/Menu-app/README.md

 ## Challenges During this Project
 My original goal for the Menu app was to make this a fullstack application.
 Since I would like to teach myself other frontend applications, I decided to keep the frontend and backend separate, using the backend as an API for any frontend.

-I decided to use React to know the framework well.
+I decided to use React for my framework.
 It was part of the cirriculum at Per Scholas and a requirement for Project 3.
 This project was my opportunity to create a React application from start to finish.

-I decided to build a backend application with Node, Mongoose, and Express, which you can view [here] (https://github.com/JustApp55/Menu-api)
+I decided to build a backend application with Node, Mongoose, and Express, which you can view [here](https://github.com/JustApp55/Menu-api)

+My next goal is to add a cart feature to the application.

 ### Deployment

-This application is deployed on heroku, view [here] (https://jamenu-app.herokuapp.com/)
+This application is deployed on heroku and it can be viewed [here](https://jamenu-app.herokuapp.com/)

 ## Contributing
     1. Fork it